Intercontinental Exchange, Inc.

 Valuation Multiples

-Mortgage rates remain above 7% through 2027, Black Knight synergy realization stalls, and fixed income data revenue growth disappoints — causing a multiple compression to ~15× forward P/E.
+Mortgage rates reverse the spring dip and climb back above 7% through 2027, Black Knight synergy realization stalls, and fixed income data revenue growth disappoints — causing a multiple compression to ~15× forward P/E.

-- Mortgage origination volumes stay 40–50% below 2022 peak as 30-year rates remain above 7%, delaying ICE Mortgage's path to target profitability and forcing write-downs of Black Knight goodwill
+- Mortgage origination volumes stay 40–50% below 2022 peak as 30-year rates rebound above 7% from the current ~6.5%, delaying ICE Mortgage's path to target profitability and forcing write-downs of Black Knight goodwill

 - Fixed income data services revenue grows below 4% as passive investing saturation limits new subscribers and enterprise budget pressure suppresses price increase acceptance